Mamie Phipps Clark: Doll study

 The experiment showed that children consistently preferred the white doll across all questions and assigned positive characteristics to it.
 From these results, the Clarks concluded that prejudice, discrimination, and segregation caused Black children to internalize feelings of inferiority and self-hatred.
 Phipps Clark further explained that "if society says it is better to be White, not only White people but Negroes come to believe it," nothing that a child may attempt to escape this imposed sense of inferiority by denying their own race."
 The original study paved the way for later experiments conducted jointly by Phipps Clark and her husband.
 In an expanded investigation, she interviewed three hundred children from segregated school districts across the country and found the same patterns of preferences.

 As an additional component of the doll study, Phipps Clark provided children with outline drawings of a boy and a girl and instructed them to color the figures to match their own skin tone.
 Many Black children colored the figures white or yellow.

+Subsequent analyses of the doll study emphasized its significance because of its status as one of the first empirical demonstrations of how societal structure shapes children's developing racial identity.
+Later researchers contextualized the work within the current research on stereotype internalization and social identity formation; in it, children demonstrated that they absorbed cultural messages about status well before being able to articulate it.
+Other scholars have observed that the simplicity of the study, though groundbreaking at the time, underlined the need for more differentiated measures of self-concept in young children and encouraged expansion of methodologies in later developmental research.

 The results of both the doll tests and the broader segregation-related studies demonstrated that school segregation had harmful effects on children.
 The study's methodology used dolls that were identical in every aspect except for skin color.

+Photographer Gordon Parks, another Rosenwald Fellowship recipient, photographed one of the doll studies for Ebony magazine in July 1947.